JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-license.md

-# require-license
+# valid-license

 💼 This rule is enabled in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->

-This rule applies two validations to the `"licence"` property:
+This rule applies two validations to the `"license"` property:

 - It must be a string rather than any other data type
 - It's value should match one of the values provided in the options